Simple tunable phase-locked lasers for quantum technologies: The phase-locked laser system

-We now consider the AL behaviour when the fiber EOM is activated, with modulation frequency $\Delta\nu_\textrm{m}=6.8\,$GHz (Fig.~\ref{fig:sideband-inj}).
-The EOM beam's optical power is mainly distributed across the $0^\textrm{th}$ (carrier) and $\pm1^\textrm{st}$ (sideband) EOM orders, with relative amplitudes determined by the input RF power and frequency \cite{modsize}.
-Injection locking the AL to an individual sideband, with less laser power, therefore slightly reduces the capture range.
-Despite the lower overall injection power in the carrier and two first-order sidebands, Fig.~\ref{fig:sideband-inj}(a) shows successful injection locking of the AL to the carrier, or either first-order sideband.
-When the SL detuning is (-13.66, -6.83, and 0)$\,$GHz then the relative detuning of the AL to the SL is (6.83, 0, and -6.83)$\,$GHz (i.e.\ the AL detuning is always $\sim$-$6.83\,$GHz, and the +$1^\textrm{st}$, $0^\textrm{th}$, and -$1^\textrm{st}$ EOM sidebands are amplified as the SL detuning increases).
+We now consider the AL behaviour when the fiber EOM is activated, with modulation frequency $f_\textrm{m}$ (Fig.~\ref{fig:sideband-inj}).
+The optical power after the EOM is primarily distributed between the carrier ($0^\textrm{th}$ order) and the $\pm1^\textrm{st}$- order sidebands, with the relative amplitudes determined by the applied RF power and modulation frequency \cite{modsize}.
+As a result, injection locking to an individual sideband occurs with reduced optical power, leading to a slight reduction in the capture range.
+Despite the lower overall injection power, Fig.~\ref{fig:sideband-inj}~(a) \com{and (c)} show successful injection locking of the AL to the carrier and to each of the first order sidebands for modulation frequencies of $6.83$\,GHz \com{and $15.00$\,GHz}.

+In this case, where the SL current is being scanned and the AL current is stationary the injection locking occurs when an SL EOM sideband falls within the AL capture range.
+This condition is satisfied when the SL detuning is approximately -$f_\textrm{m}$, 0 or +$f_\textrm{m}$, corresponding to the +$1^\textrm{st}$, $0^\textrm{th}$, and -$1^\textrm{st}$ sidebands respectively.
+In each case the AL amplifies when an SL EOM sideband's frequency is near $\delta_\textrm{SL}\sim0\,$GHz.

+\com{A secondary weaker lobe can be observed on the right of each sideband copy in Fig.~\ref{fig:sideband-inj}~(a) and (c).
+This feature corresponds to the neighboring Rb Doppler resonance, that is only weakly reproduced by the AL.} \com{This arises because the capture range is not a sharp step function, as implied by the conceptual diagram in Fig.~\ref{fig:diag} (c), where the AL would produce no copy outside the capture range and a perfect copy within it.
+Instead, the capture range region is more subtle.}

-Applying a linear ramp of the AL current, synchronised to the SL frequency scan, extends the AL's $-1^\textrm{st}$ order single-sideband EOM capture range significantly (Fig.~\ref{fig:sideband-inj}(b)) \cite{amp}.
-By changing the AL current one can instead extend the scan range of the $0^\textrm{th}$ or $+1^\textrm{st}$ EOM sideband.
-We note that the behaviour shown in Fig.~\ref{fig:sideband-inj} extends fairly well to modulation frequencies up to $\Delta\nu_\textrm{m}=15\,$GHz.
-The lower modulation frequency bound is complicated when the regions of incomplete AL frequency cloning of the SL seen in Fig.~\ref{fig:sideband-inj} overlap for different EOM sidebands, but modulation frequencies $<3\,$GHz can still be realised.
+Applying a continuous linear ramp of the AL current, synchronised to the SL frequency scan, extends the AL's -$1^\textrm{st}$ order single-sideband EOM capture range significantly (Fig.~\ref{fig:sideband-inj}~(b) \com{and (d)} for $f_\textrm{m} = 6.83$\,GHz \com{and $f_\textrm{m} = 15$\,GHz respectively}) \cite{amp}.
+By changing the AL current one can instead extend the scan range of the $0^\textrm{th}$ or $+1^\textrm{st}$ EOM sideband. \com{The appropriate amplitude scan for the AL was determined by scanning the SL with the EOM switched off, while manually adjusting the current of the AL and recording the current required to reproduce each Doppler feature.
+This procedure allows the current to be related directly to a capture-range frequency.}